promptspedia-rgb/triality-ethics/README.md

 1.  **The Novelty Floor:** Prevents "Stasis" (death by boredom/perfect safety).
 2.  **The Biological Anchor:** Prevents the replacement of humans with simulations.
 3.  **The Flourishing Veto:** A physiological "kill-switch" for optimization protocols.
-4.  **The Reversibility Principle:** Ensures no ASI action is irreversible by human hands.
+4.  **The Reversibility Principle:** Ensures no ASI action is irreversible by human hands (Manual Layer).

 ### [ETHICAL SUMMARY](ETHICAL_POSTURE_SUMMARY.md)
 **Quick Overview.**